NextronSystems/asgard-manual/usage/administration.rst

    Add a Rule to Rulesets

 .. note::
     You need to commit and push your changes after editing a ruleset.
 ASGARD has to restart the service controller to read new configurations.
-In order to prevent multiple restarts in the case of a user performing several configuration changes in succession, the user has to initiate the reloading of the new configuration by going to ``Service Control`` > ``Sigma: Rulesets`` and performing the **Commit and Push** action (gear wheels).
+In order to prevent multiple restarts in the case of a user performing several configuration changes in succession, the user has to initiate the reloading of the new configuration by going to ``Service Control`` > ``Sigma`` > ``Rulesets`` and performing the **Commit and Push** action (gear wheels).
 The need for committing and pushing is indicated in the *Uncommitted Changes* column.

     .. figure:: ../images/sc-uncommitted-changes.png
        :target: ../_images/sc-uncommitted-changes.png